Chris Rea: Debut album

-Whatever Happened to Benny Santini?, Rea's debut studio album, was released in June 1978, produced by Gus Dudgeon.
+Rea's debut studio album, Whatever Happened to Benny Santini?, was produced by Gus Dudgeon and released in June 1978.
 The title referred to a stage name that Rea had suggested when the record label insisted that his given name did not sound "croony" enough.
-It peaked at No. 49 on the Billboard Hot 200, and charted for 12 weeks.
-The lead single, "Fool (If You Think It's Over)", was Rea's biggest hit in the US, reaching No. 1 on the Adult Contemporary Singles chart, and No. 12 on the Billboard Hot 100.
-As Rea gave Magnet Records its first major breakthrough and its first US Top-10, he was their biggest artist, the more so when he was nominated at the 21st Annual Grammy Awards as Best New Artist.
+It peaked at No. 49 on the Billboard Hot 200 and charted for 12 weeks.
+The lead single, "Fool (If You Think It's Over)", was Rea's biggest hit in the US, reaching No. 1 on the Adult Contemporary Singles chart and No. 12 on the Billboard Hot 100.
+As Rea gave Magnet Records its first major breakthrough and its first US Top 10, he was their biggest artist, the more so when he was nominated at the 21st Annual Grammy Awards as Best New Artist.

-Michael Levy remembers Rea as "more of a thoughtful, introspective poet than a natural pop performer" which in Levy's opinion prevented Rea from becoming a bigger star.
+Michael Levy remembered Rea as "more of a thoughtful, introspective poet than a natural pop performer" which in Levy's opinion prevented Rea from becoming a bigger star.
 Few of Rea's early singles charted in the UK.
 "Fool (If You Think It's Over)" performed modestly on its second release in late 1978, prompted by its strong performance in the US, and that stateside success also led to Rea being categorized as a piano-playing singer-songwriter, similar to Elton John and Billy Joel, rather than the guitar player he is.
 For several years, Magnet marketed him based on this misconception.
-Rea says that it "is still the only song I've ever not played guitar on, but it just so happened to be my first single".
-Rea has "always had a difficult relationship with fame, even before my first illness.
+Rea said that it "is still the only song I've ever not played guitar on, but it just so happened to be my first single".
+Rea had "always had a difficult relationship with fame, even before my first illness.
 None of my heroes were rock stars.
 I arrived in Hollywood for the Grammy Awards once and thought I was going to bump into people who mattered, like Ry Cooder or Randy Newman.
 But I was surrounded by pop stars".
-Throughout his career Rea has emphatically rejected the label of "rock star".
+Throughout his career Rea emphatically rejected the label of "rock star".